kubernetes/kubernetes/staging/src/k8s.io/kubectl/docs/book/README.md

 ## Cluster Management

 On occasion, users may need to perform operations to the Nodes of cluster.
-Kubectl supports commands to drain Workloads from a Node so that it can be decommission or debugged.
+Kubectl supports commands to drain Workloads from a worker node or master(s) so that it can be decommission or debugged.

 ## Porcelain